jonvegards/bragging/commands.md

     options: --color : highlights the search word)
              -n      : print the line number where search word was found -v      : invert the match, print lines that do not contain search word

+>> find folder2 -name '*.*' | xargs mv --target-directory=folder1
+    move all files from folder2 to folder1
 ```

 ## GitHub: